For a BtoB marketer to orchestrate their event communication there are different channels of the marketing mix to play on:

 - sending frequency

-1) Ensure good deliverability
+1) Ensure good deliverability of your event emailing

 Companies who send emails in large volumes need to maintain a respectable reputation for their domain names with email service providers.